Brian Q. Torff

 Brian Torff is a noted composer who has contributed works for records with George Shearing, Larry Coryell, Union trio, and his own

 Recordings - Life in East Bumblepuck, Hitchhiker of Karoo, Manhattan Hoe-Down, and Workin’ On a Bassline.
 He has written scores that have been performed by the Boston Pops, Los Angeles Philharmonic, and the Pittsburgh Symphony, and has appeared as conductor, composer, and clinician for numerous high school and college jazz festivals.
-He is a published writer on music and musicians, composes for big band, and directs the Summer Jazz Workshop at Fairfield University.
+He is a published writer on music and musicians, composes for big band, and recently composed a new Alma Mater for Fairfield University.
 Torff is listed in the Groves Dictionary of Jazz and has been featured in the New York Times, Chicago Tribune, Downbeat Magazine, Jazz Times, and many other music publications.

 Brian Torff lived in Paris in early 2008, where he wrote his book, “In Love With Voices: A Jazz Memoir.”
-Torff is currently featuring his bass playing and new compositions in a trio and quartet setting.
-Visit www.briantorff.com
+Torff is currently featuring his bass playing and new compositions with his band, New Duke, and in a trio setting.
+Visit www.briantorff.com, newdukemusic.com